Updated: Jul 22

 Therefore, whether you and your partner were married in Australia or not, is not relevant as long as the above conditions are met.
 If you were married overseas you may still be entitled to apply for a divorce in Australia.
 You will need your marriage certificate to apply for the divorce though.

 6. What will happen to our kids and property when we get divorced?

 If you and your partner have children of the marriage under 18 years of age, the Court needs to be satisfied that there are appropriate arrangements in place for those children before a divorce will be granted.
-In the divorce application, you need to mention what are the arrangements that you have made for the custody and care for your children.
+In the divorce application, you need to mention what are the arrangements that you have made for the custody and care of your children.
 As soon as you are separated, you can either agree to the custody arrangements for your kids or apply to the Court for orders about children, called “parenting orders” if the need exists.
 If the parenting proceedings are already before the Court, usually the divorce order will be granted even if before those are finalised.

 You can also apply for property orders before the divorce as soon as you are separated.
 However, you have to bring a proceeding for a property settlement within one year of your divorce being granted.

 If you need more information, please visit the Federal Circuit Court.

 If you need help to find a lawyer, specialising in Family Law, who can give you advice and assistance with your divorce, custody of your children or property settlement, please contact us on www.lawcircuit.com.au or call us at 0418631798 or email us at firstname.lastname@example.org